 Step 1: Install Tcl

-If you have not installed Tcl/Tk on your computer, please download the Tcl/Tk 8.5 installation file below and double-click to install it (OpenSees employs Tcl 8.5).
+If you have not installed Tcl on your computer, please download the Tcl 8.5 installation file below and double-click to install it (OpenSees employs Tcl 8.5).
 You only need to do this step once for a given PC.

 Please download the installation file from the link below, and then double-click on the icon and follow the simple installation instructions (you may wish to visit this site periodically to check for updates).

-64-bit version (Note that we will still use 32-bit OpenSees and Tcl for the 64-bit version of OpenSeesPL):
+(Note that we’re using 64-bit OpenSees and Tcl for the 64-bit version of OpenSeesPL):

 Step 3: Run OpenSeesPL